 1. Everyone loves unicorns, right?

 Don’t they?
 Well, we don’t know.
-The point is that one of the biggest mistakes aspiring bloggers make is to write only about what interests them.
+One of the biggest blogging mistakes aspiring bloggers make is to write only about what interests them.
 Don’t just regurgitate the first idea that comes into your head.
 You must plan your blogs according to your business’s requirements.
-If you are blogging for a company, focus on what the business goals are, long term and short term.
+If you are blogging for a company, focus on the business goals, long-term and short-term.
 If you are an individual blogger, plan for how you want your readers to perceive you after your 100th blog.

 2. I am Drone